National Human Rights Commission: Composition and Functions

 Apart from these members, the Chairpersons of National Commission for Minorities, National Commission for SCs, National Commission for STs and National Commission for Women serve as ex officio members.

-President appoints the chairperson and members of the NHRC on the recommendation of a six-member committee consisting of
+The President appoints the chairperson and members of the NHRC on the recommendation of a committee chaired by the Prime Minister of India.

 Functions of NHRC:

 According to the protection of the Human Rights Act, 1993, below are the functions of NHRC:

 a) Inquire, on its own initiative or on a petition presented to it by a victim or any person on his behalf, into complaint of-